9 ways to improve email deliverability

 7. Keep it consistent

 You’ll want to do some research before you decide on what time of day and how often you do email blasts.
-You'll find lots of different studies and answers on the best times to send emails.
+You'll find lots of different studies and answers on the best time to send an email.
 Take advantage of the research others have already done, but ultimately you'll have to test and experiment to find the best schedule for your own unique audience.

 And once you’ve found the perfect times, stay consistent.
 If you send your newsletter every Thursday at 2 p.m., recipients will come to expect it – and be disappointed if you don't deliver.
 Also make sure to keep things such as your sender name consistent from email to email.
 Consistency helps establish trustworthiness and transparency, both of which boost your sender reputation.